 Days worked as part of a School Based Traineeship satisfy these requirements.

 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include:

 - Student demonstration

 Students are given a number of opportunities to demonstrate competence across the range of competency standards covered by this course.

 The fee for this course is $800.
-ATSI students or students on welfare benefits are exempt from paying the fee.
+Information on fee exemptions and concessions is available in the Student Handbook: Post-school VET (see Post-school VET page on this website).
 Sydney Catholic Schools does not receive Smart and Skilled funding for this course.

 - Certificate IV in Nursing

 - Carry out activities to maintain personal care and/or other activities of living for people in an aged care setting

 - Carry out activities related to an individualised plan